rakshachahar/raksha-portfolio/README.md

 ## 📄 License

-This repository currently does not include a license.
+This project is licensed under the [MIT License](LICENSE).

 ---
+---

 <p align="center">
-  Built with Next.js, React, TypeScript, Tailwind CSS, and Gemini.
+  Built and designed by <strong>Raksha Chahar</strong> with Next.js, React, TypeScript, Tailwind CSS, and Gemini.
 </p>